 Have You Been Injured in a Colorado Car Accident?

-If you were hurt in a Colorado car accident, contact the personal injury attorneys at the Tenge Law Firm.
-At the Tenge Law Firm, we specialize in serious personal injury and wrongful death cases.
+If you were hurt in a Colorado car accident, contact the experienced auto accident attorneys at the Tenge Law Firm.
+We handle serious personal injury and wrongful death cases.

 Over the past seven years, we’ve recovered more than $50 million in settlements and jury verdicts for our clients.
-To learn more about the services we provide, give us a call today.
+To learn more about the services we provide, give us a call at (303) 665-2929 today.

 You can also connect with us through our online contact form.
 Calling is free, and we won’t charge you for our services unless we can get you compensation for your injuries.